REPAIR AND RESTORATION SERVICES IN PA AND NJ

 Labor cost: $1,800

-Deck Restoration and Full Refinish Project
+Deck Restoration and Full Refinish Project in Stroudsburg, PA

-This deck renovation project was a comprehensive, multi-stage restoration that required technical precision and careful execution at every step.
+This deck in Stroudsburg, PA renovation project was a comprehensive, multi-stage restoration that required technical precision and careful execution at every step.
 The deck was elevated approximately 11 feet above ground, which significantly increased the complexity of surface preparation, board replacement, and painting work.
 My task was not just to improve the appearance of the structure, but to restore its integrity, extend its lifespan, and deliver a finish that would withstand the region’s harsh weather conditions.

 The project began with a full pressure-washing of all surfaces to remove dirt, mildew, and old loose coating.
 Once the deck was cleaned and dried, I replaced several rotten boards that had deteriorated over time.
 Every board was inspected individually to ensure structural safety.
 Preparation also included scraping, sanding, and smoothing all peeling sections, ensuring the surface was ready to receive a new protective finish.